yitzchak/nontrivial-gray-streams/README.md

 (stream-listen stream) ; → boolean
 ```

-Used by [LISTEN][].
+Used by [CL:LISTEN][].
 Returns true or false.
-The default method uses
+The default method
-[STREAM-READ-CHAR-NO-HANG][] and [STREAM-UNREAD-CHAR][].
-Most streams
+uses [STREAM-READ-CHAR-NO-HANG][] and [STREAM-UNREAD-CHAR][].
+Most
-should define their own method since it will usually be trivial and
+streams should define their own method since it will usually be
-will always be more efficient than the default method.
+trivial and will always be more efficient than the default method.

 ## STREAM-READ-LINE
 [Generic Function]